amplitude/Amplitude-iOS/README.md

 # Advanced #

 This SDK automatically grabs useful data from the phone, including app version, phone model, operating system version, and carrier information.
 If the user has granted your app location permissions, the SDK will also grab the location of the user.
 Amplitude will never prompt the user for location permissions itself, this must be done by your app.
 Amplitude only polls for a location once on startup of the app, once on each app open, and once when the permission is first granted.
 There is no continuous tracking of location.
-If you wish to disable location tracking done by the app, you can call `[Amplitude disableLocationListening]` at any point.
+If you wish to disable location tracking done by the app, you can call `[[Amplitude instance] disableLocationListening]` at any point.
 If you want location tracking disabled on startup of the app, call disableLocationListening before you call `initializeApiKey:`.
-You can always reenable location tracking through Amplitude with `[Amplitude enableLocationListening]`.
+You can always reenable location tracking through Amplitude with `[[Amplitude instance] enableLocationListening]`.

 User IDs are automatically generated and will default to device specific identifiers if not specified.

 Device IDs use identifierForVendor if available, or a random ID otherwise.
-You can retrieve the Device ID that Amplitude uses with `[Amplitude getDeviceId]`.
+You can retrieve the Device ID that Amplitude uses with `[[Amplitude instance] getDeviceId]`.

 This code will work with both ARC and non-ARC projects.
 Preprocessor macros are used to determine which version of the compiler is being used.